Many successful businessmen, entrepreneurs, and artists come from rural parts of Malaysia, and they have great success stories to tell.

 Born Mohammad Nor Mohammad Khalid, Malaysians’ favourite cartoonist Lat spent his childhood days in a village in Perak chasing chickens and jumping streams for fun.

-His passion in drawing started at a young age, and his career began with him selling comics to his school friends for 20 cents.
+His passion for drawing started at a young age, and his career began with him selling comics to his school friends for 20 cents.

 Lat’s first published comic was Tiga Sekawan, brought to readers by Sinaran Brothers Limited in 1964.